 What is the Heart Gallery?

 The Heart Gallery is a traveling photographic and audio exhibit created to find forever families for children in foster care.
-The Heart Gallery of America is a collaborative project of over 120 Heart Galleries across the United States designed to increase the number of adoptive families for children needing homes in our community.
+The Heart Gallery of America is a collaborative project of over 80 Heart Galleries across the United States designed to increase the number of adoptive families for children needing homes in our community.

-Now, in its thirteenth year, the Heart Gallery model is being replicated in many communities across the country.
+Now, in its fifteenth year, the Heart Gallery model is being replicated in many communities across the country.
 Although many of our children were removed from abusive and neglectful situations, they still have hope.
 They love to laugh, to learn, and to be with their friends.
 Most of all, they dream of finding a forever family to be their own.

-Photos That Change People's Lives
+Photos That Change People's Lives (click below for video)

 |Video courtesy of Children's Board Heart Gallery of Tampa Bay|